This page describes the upgrade path from Cloud Datastore to Firestore in Datastore mode.

 This process uses the following stages.

-This stage introduces a Firestore in Datastore mode replica and performs the following steps:
+This stage represents the start of migration.
+It introduces a Firestore in Datastore mode replica and performs the following steps:

 Entity write operations to Cloud Datastore also begin to flow through a side-channel to the Firestore in Datastore mode replica.
 This happens as part of Cloud Datastore's existing replication system.
 These write operations do not affect write latency.
 The Firestore in Datastore mode replica buffers these write operations to apply them after the copy step.